tdicomitis/Learning-MongoDB/README.md

  #### MongoDB

+Stores all of our stuff from json.

 Is a document driven database in which all of the data is stored in JSON format.

 Does not rely on table joins, therefor it is much more flexible.

+A bunch of documents is known as a collection.

+Store our collections in a database.

 Supports agile software development, scalability, and performance.

+Driver is what drives a behavior.
+In this example Mongoose is our driver.

 ----